dietercastel/SAE/README.md

 ### cspFile (String, Optional)
 Default value: `'/csp.json'`
 File path relative to your project to a file describing your content security policy.
-Intended to work in combination with [grunt-csp-express](https://www.npmjs.com/package/grunt-csp-express).
+Intended to work in combination with [grunt-csp-express](https://www.npmjs.com/package/grunt-csp-express) and/or the [updateCsp](#updateCsp) feauture.

 This file can also be manually created using the following template in a file.
 Don't forget to remove the directives you don't need because a more specific directive will override a more general one.